2218084076/crawler_xiaohongshu_content/README.md

-# get_xiaohongshu_content
+# crawler_xiaohongshu_content
-Get the content of the articles in the book（python selenium+tornado）
+Crawler the content of the articles in the book（python selenium+tornado）